OCA/wms/stock_storage_type/readme/DESCRIPTION.rst

 Therefore a Stock location storage type can include different Stock package storage type in order to validate the destination of a move with package into a stock location.
+Moreover Stock location storage type can include product, size or lot restrictions for the stock locations it's defined on, so that a move with package will only be allowed if it doesn't violate the restrictions defined (cf stock_location_storage_type_strategy).